WHO Declares Coronavirus Outbreak A Global Health Emergency

 "There is no reason for measures that unnecessarily interfere with international travel and trade.
 WHO doesn't recommend limiting trade and movement," Tedros added.
 But the WHO also said that in certain circumstances, such as when there are many cases of transmission among a vulnerable population, such measures could be "temporarily useful."

-The coronavirus drew worldwide attention after Chinese authorities began reporting cases of pneumonia in the eastern city of Wuhan last month.
+The coronavirus drew worldwide attention after Chinese authorities began reporting cases of pneumonia in the city of Wuhan last month.
 They were able to pinpoint the cause to a previously unknown strain.
 Other forms of coronavirus, such as SARS and MERS, have been responsible for past international outbreaks.

 Health authorities believe this particular strain, known as 2019-nCoV, likely first spread from an animal.
-China's National Health Commission has said it is associated with exposure at a seafood market that also sold live animals in Wuhan.
+China's National Health Commission has said it is associated with exposure at a seafood market in Wuhan that also sold live animals.

 Since then, the virus has spread from Wuhan to countries around the world, including the United States, Japan, Singapore and Thailand.
 "The vast majority of those cases are still associated with travel to Wuhan," said Dr. Michael Ryan, executive director of the WHO's health emergencies program.

-"We know that this virus can cause severe disease, and that it can kill, although for most people it causes milder symptoms," WHO Director-General Tedros Adhanom Ghebreyesus told reporters last week.
-The organization said that about 20% of those infected experience severe illness.
+"We know that this virus can cause severe disease and that it can kill, although for most people it causes milder symptoms," Tedros told reporters last week.
+The WHO said that about 20% of those infected experience severe illness.

-There are several reasons why experts find the new coronavirus particularly concerning.
+Experts find the new coronavirus particularly concerning for several reasons.
 First, the WHO said there is evidence that the virus could spread from human to human.
 "The disease is mainly a respiratory disease passing via droplets from one person to another and mostly still through close contact," Ryan said.

 The droplets could come from sneezing, coughing or even talking.
 This is worrying because it is easier for a virus to spread quickly between humans compared with a virus transmitted from an animal to humans.
 Human-to-human transmission has now been documented in three countries outside China, Tedros said.